Luckybugs/udacity_sensor_fusion/3d_object_tracking/README.md

 TTC = (-1.0 / frameRate) / (1 - medianDistRatio);

-Like the lidar TTC estimation, this function uses the median distance ratio to avoid the impact of outliers.
+Like the lidar TTC estimation, this function uses the median distance ratio to avoid outliers.

+### FP.5 Performance evaluation, lidar outliers
+Taking the median point has avoided the outliers.

+### FP.6 Performance evaluation, detector/descriptor combinations
+As results/fp6.csv shows, FAST detector with BRIEF, SIFT, and AKAZE are recommended.
+SIFT is quite tricky to install on Linux. again I attached a installation script.